We Need To Stop Blaming The Female Victims Of The Tinder Swindler

 Advertisement

-"We’re naturally susceptible to romance scams because of our desire to fall in love," says psychotherapist Marisa Peer.
+"We’re naturally susceptible to romance scams because of our desire to fall in love," says therapist Marisa Peer.
 "We’re very influenced by media [representations] of the 'tall dark stranger' coming to sweep us off our feet," she explains.
 "We’re wired to believe we’re going to find our other half and live happily ever after.
 Logically, we know this isn’t true but when we’re in a battle of emotion and logic, the logical side of our brain doesn’t often win.
 When it comes to love, we make emotional decisions, not logical ones."

 It’s something the film is keen to stress from the outset.
 When Fjellhøy is telling us how she fell in love at the start of The Tinder Swindler, she speaks with a rather idealistic notion about romance, explaining how, as a child, Disney films set the tone for what she expected love to look like when she was older.
 Her testimony is spliced with scenes from Beauty and the Beast as Fjellhøy, smiling and wide-eyed, says: "It just sticks with you, the feeling of a prince coming to save you."